-At the beginning of the driveway in front of the stadium there is a large stone dedicated to Déodat de Dolomieu, a French scholar who published, in 1791, an article on a limestone rock discovered in the Alps and which has been named Dolomite in his honor.
+At the beginning of the driveway, in front of the stadium, there is a large stone dedicated to Déodat de Dolomieu.
+Déodat was a French scholar who published, in 1791, an article on a limestone rock, discovered in the Alps, and which has been named Dolomite in his honor.

 Alexander Girardi Hall

-As mentioned earlier, the Alexander Girardi Hall hosts the two relocated Ampezzo's "Regole" Museum: The Ethnographic museum "Regole d'Ampezzo" and the Paleontological Museum Rinaldo Zardini.
-Clicking on their respective names, you will be taken to the in-depth page we wrote for each of them.
+As mentioned earlier, the Alexander Girardi Hall hosts the two relocated Ampezzo's "Regole" Museum: The Ethnographic Museum "Regole d'Ampezzo" and the Paleontological Museum "Rinaldo Zardini".

 The latter is a tribute to Rinaldo Zardini, a famous paleontologist from Cortina known for having discovered thousands of fossils in the Cassian strata around Cortina.
 The fossil collection is one of the most complete in Europe and includes some specimens of amber that are millions of years old.
 Below you can find the link to the dedicated chapter in our article:

 The main hall was named after Alexander Girardi, an Austrian tenor born in 1850 to an Ampezzo father who emigrated to the town of Graz from Cortina d'Ampezzo.
-He sang several parts that made him famous in the theaters of Vienna and Paris.
+He performed several songs that made him famous in theaters in Vienna and Paris.
 He is buried in Vienna's central cemetery.

 Shops and Pubs

-If you are looking for a place to have a drink or have fun, there are many alternatives: enoteca Baita Fraina, the Bar Sport and the Janbo are the most crowded places, but the aperitif at the Suite (under the bell tower) is probably the trendiest one.
+If you are looking for a place to have a drink or have fun, there are many alternatives: enoteca Baita Fraina, the Bar Sport and the Janbo are the most crowded places, but a cocktail before dinner at the Suite, under the bell tower, is probably the trendiest one.

 Although the center is where most of the shops are located, the best way to discover Cortina is to wander.
 Don't be afraid to enter some uncrowded street, having as a reference the bell tower it is practically impossible to get lost.

-Some examples of what you can find by moving a few steps away from Corso Italia, go back to the square of "Palazzo delle Poste".
+Next there are some examples of what you can find by moving a few steps away from Corso Italia: go back to the square of "Palazzo delle Poste".
 Continuing a few meters towards the bell tower you'll find another of the most popular aperitif places in Cortina: Villa Sandi.
-In a few minutes it is also possible to reach the Cortina station, in the vicinity of which you can find the excellent ice cream shop Da Po' and the passeggiata dell'ex ferrovia, a road where it is possible to walk south and north for kilometers, with a regular and gentle steep, perfect for not getting too tired.
+In a few minutes it is also possible to reach the Cortina station, in the vicinity of which you can find the excellent ice cream shop Da Po' and the former railroad walking road, where it is possible to walk south and north for kilometers, with a regular and gentle steep, perfect for not getting too tired.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.